cristiparaschiv/love-logger/README.md

 - **Interactive Map** — Pin geotagged memories anywhere in the world.
 Tap a location, add a note, and it's automatically reverse-geocoded to a city name via OpenStreetMap.
 - **Vacation Planner** — Track upcoming and past trips with photo uploads and a live countdown to your next adventure.
 - **Timeline** — Document your relationship milestones in a beautiful chronological "Our Story" view.
+- **Daily Check-in** — Daily mood tracking and couple questions with partner reveal.
+Includes a Trends dashboard with mood charts, streaks, distribution, and auto-generated insights.
 - **Score Tracker** — A playful shared scoreboard between partners.
 Tap to score, compete for fun.
+- **Push Notifications** — Native push notifications on iOS and Android via Web Push.
+Get notified when your partner checks in, adds a memory, or when daily reminders fire.
 - **Real-Time Sync** — Every change is pushed instantly to both users via WebSocket.
 No refresh needed.
 - **PWA** — Installable on mobile and desktop with offline support.
 Caches map tiles, uploads, and API responses.
 - **Self-Hosted** — Your data stays yours.
 Runs on Docker with a single `docker-compose up`.